Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Children are not allowed to participate in Senior Center activities except if they are part of a special program or a special event includes families.

-We have stationery bikes only and no pool.
+We have stationary bikes only and no pool.
 However, the YMCA located next door to our building is equipped with a pool.
+Please note that the Edmond Senior Center is not affiliated with the YMCA and participation in Senior Center activities does not grant membership or admission to the Mitch Park YMCA.
+Learn more about the YMCA by visiting their website.

 Smart Choice will be a group of programs and services, implemented over time, that use data provided by our upgraded smart meters.
 Smart Choice will help you better track and manage your utility usage as well as allow The City of Edmond to provide enhanced services and programs to you.